OpenTechSchool/social-coding/extras/delete-restore-repo.md

         Added chapter on Berlin.

+If the command above doesn't work, you may need to specify a branch name to go with the remote name.
+Try `git log -1 origin/master`, which means "the branch called master on the remote called origin".

 If the commits deviate from each other as in the above examples you should definitely `push` your local commits to the remote repository before continuing.

 ## Delete all content and the repository